Shrimp-AI/shrimpgrad/README.md

 # ShrimpGrad - Yet Another Tensor Library

-## Philosophy

-> "Vigorous writing is concise.
-A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts.
-This requires not that the writer make all sentences short or avoid all detail and treat subjects only in outline, but that every word tell." - William Strunk Jr.

-> "You can do big things with small teams, but it’s hard to do small things with big teams.
-And small is often plenty.
-That’s the power of small — you do what needs to be done rather than overdoing it." - 37Signals

 ## What  is ShrimpGrad?

 A simple, minimalist, lazily evaluated, JIT-able tensor library for modern deep learning.